bormaxi8080/starred/README.md

 ## HTML

+- [dikshantrajput/noFap](https://github.com/dikshantrajput/noFap) - Browser tool designed to block access to pornographic websites.
+It automatically bans such websites without the need for user intervention.
+It provides a simple and effective solution for those seekin
+- [planetrenox/inzerosight](https://github.com/planetrenox/inzerosight) - Giving you the ability to generate invisible text that you can then use to communicate with or use for Canary traps.
+A browser extension + npm package + webpage for encoding zero width + encryption.
 - [camelot-dev/excalibur](https://github.com/camelot-dev/excalibur) - A web interface to extract tabular data from PDFs
 - [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit !
 - [alufers/mitmproxy2swagger](https://github.com/alufers/mitmproxy2swagger) - Automagically reverse-engineer REST APIs via capturing traffic